-Fig. 8: (left) Narrow band simulations of the vAPP coronagraphic f/69 PSF (Otten et al. 2017).
+Fig. 7: (left) Simulations of the vAPP coronagraphic f/69 PSF (Otten et al. 2017).
 Note the upper and lower "dark holes".
 At the coronagraphic focal plane mask wheel (see Fig. 3) we will have a mirror in the shape of the middle panel where black is the reflective surface and white is the transmissive holes (where the high contrast "planet" light passes to the SDI cameras).
 The right hand image is the input light to the LOWFS for post-coronagraph WFS and NCP sensing.
 See Miller et al. 2018 for more details.
-In the dark holes raw (one second exposure) contrasts of 10^{-4} at 100 mas should be obtained as modeled by propagation through the 22 as-built reflective optics in MagAO-X (Lumbres et al. 2018; Males et al. 2018).
-See figure 9 part 4 for real broadband (i' and z') science vAPP images on the SDI cameras.
+In the dark holes raw (1second exposure) contrasts of 10-4 at 100 mas should be obtained as modeled by propagation through the 22 as-built reflective optics in MagAO-X (Lumbres et al. 2018; Males et al. 2018).